Qarj/WebImblaze/MANUAL.md

 This test step is run, since 'abcd' is truthy.
 ```
-    runif="abcd"
+runif:      abcd
 ```

-This test step is not run, since '' is falsy.
+This test step is not run, since the empty string '' is falsy.
 ```
-    runif=""
+runif:':    ''
 ```
+Note in the above example we had to specify a quote character to make an empty string.

 This test step is not run, since '0' is falsy.
 ```
-    runif="0"
+runif:      0
 ```

 In practice, you would use this parameter with a variable:
 ```
-    runif="{SOME_VARIABLE}"
+runif:      {SOME_VARIABLE}
 ```

 <br />

-<a name="runon"></a>
 #### runon

-You can specify that selected test cases are skipped depending on the environment defined in the config file.
+You can specify that selected test steps are skipped depending on the environment defined in the config file.
 See the environment section of the configuration file section for information on how to configure the config file.

 ```
-    runon="PAT|PROD"
+runon:      PAT|PROD
 ```

 In your config.xml, if you had the following, then the test step would be skipped: